averykhoo/data-science-training-package/Natural Language Processing/README.md

 ##  Assessment
-This section is a hands-on assessment that requires officers to attempt the Kaggle Avito Duplicate Ads Detection prediction competition.
-Officers are expected to write their own codes from scratch using concepts learnt from Kaggle Titanic and NLP methods (e.g. word2vec).
-Consequently, officers have to present the codes to the GL.
+This section is a hands-on assessment that requires practitioners to attempt the Kaggle Avito Duplicate Ads Detection prediction competition.
+You are expected to write your own code from scratch using concepts learnt from Kaggle Titanic and NLP methods (e.g. word2vec).
+Consequently, you'll present your work to your mentor/supervisor.

 ### Kaggle Avito Duplicate Ads Detection
 *   https://www.kaggle.com/c/avito-duplicate-ads-detection